Aloran6/Fortnite/README.md

 # Command Usage:
-Append all commands with '!'
+Append all commands with '!' <br>
 Examples:
-`!fort "fortnite_name"` returns statistics for the specified Fortnite player
+* `!fort "fortnite_name"` returns statistics for the specified Fortnite player
-`!bns "bns_name"` returns some simple stats for the specified Blade and Soul character
+* `!bns "bns_name"` returns some simple stats for the specified Blade and Soul character

 ## Other Simple Commands Include:
  * `!repeat [int] "message"`